chaitanya-m5/CC-Experiment-01-Hypervisor-Analysis/README.md

 * Proxmox VE operates directly on physical hardware as a Type-1 hypervisor.
 * VMware Workstation operates above the host operating system as a Type-2 hypervisor.
-* Both environments successfully supported the Ubuntu guest operating system.
+* Both environments successfully ran the Ubuntu guest operating system.
 * Sysbench was used to evaluate CPU performance.
 * Resource utilization was monitored during the experiment.
-* Graphical comparisons make it easier to observe differences between the two virtualization approaches.
+* Comparison graphs provide a visual representation of the measured results.
-* Detailed experimental results are provided in the performance analysis document.
+* Detailed numerical results and observations are documented in the performance analysis file.

 ---